-Figure 67 Configuration > Wireless > AP Management > Setup Wireless Bridge Vlan ID: Wireless Bridge Vlan Setting (for Zyxel Device with multiple Ethernet ports)
+Figure 72 Configuration > Wireless > AP Management > Setup Wireless Bridge Vlan ID: Wireless Bridge Vlan Setting

-Table 35 Configuration > Wireless > AP Management
+Table 37 Configuration > Wireless > AP Management

-IABEL DESC RIPTIO N Radio 1 Setting Radio 1 Activate Select the check box to enable the Zyxel Device's first (default) radio.
+IABEL DESC RIPIIO N Radio 1 Setting Radio 1 Activate Select the check box to enable the Zyxel Device's first (default) radio.
 Radio 1 OP Mode Select the operating mode for radio 1.
-AP Mode means the radio can receive connections from WiFi clients and pass their data traffic through to the Zyxel Device to be managed (or subsequently passed on to an upstream gateway for managing).
-MON Mode means the radio monitors the broadcast area for other APs, then passes their information on to the Zyxel Device where it can be determined if those APs are friendly or rogue.
-If a radio is set to this mode it cannot receive connections from WiFi clients (see Section 1.3.3 on page 23).
+APMode means the radio can receive connections from WiFi clients and pass their data traffic through to the Zyxel Device to be managed (or subsequently passed on to an upstream gateway for managing).
 Root AP means the radio acts as an AP and also supports the wireless connections with other APs (in repeater mode) to form a WDS (Wireless Distribution System) to extend its wireless network.
 Repeater means the radio can establish a wireless connection with other APs (in either root AP or repeater mode) to form a WDS.
 Radio 1 Profile Select the radio profile the radio uses.
 Note: You can only apply a 2.4G AP radio profile to radio 1.
 Otherwise, the first radio will not be working.
 Radio 1 WDS Profile This field is available only when the radio is in Root AP or Repeater mode.
 Select the WDS profile the radio uses to connect to a root AP or repeater.
+Enable WDS Wireless Bridging If you set the Zyxel Device as a root AP, the radio that's bridging with the Zyxel Device should be in repeater mode.
+Be careful to avoid bridge loops.
+For example, if your root AP and the Zyxel Device are connected to a switch, and they're also connected to each other using a WiFi connection.
+This will create bridge loops.
+This field is available only when the radio is in Repeater mode.
+Select this to enable WDS wireless bridging on the Zyxel Device.
+See Section 1.3 on page 13 for more information on Wireless Distribution System (WDS).

-Table 35 Configuration > Wireless > AP Management (continued)
+Table 37 Configuration > Wireless > AP Management (continued)